FelixRubens/Tindev/README.md

 # Tindev
-Generic Tinder cross-platform designed to work with github profiles.
+Generic plataform based on Tinder designed to work with github profiles.

 The files in the directory are domain code, server management certificates for servers throughout the application.
 To be used by the database, replace a mongURL constant in the server.js file to link to your mongoDB database.